rht-labs/tech-exercise/docs/1-the-manual-menace/1a-helm-101.md

 ### Helm 101

 > Helm is the package manager for Kubernetes.
 It provides a way to create templates for the Kubernetes YAML that defines our application.
-The Kubernetes resources such as `DeploymentConfig`, `Route` & `Service` can be processed by supplying `values` to the templates.
+The Kubernetes resources such as `Deployments`, `Route` & `Service` can be processed by supplying `values` to the templates.
 In Helm land, there are a few ways to do this.
 A package containing the templates and their default values is called a `chart`.

 Let's deploy a simple application using Helm.